Perl Turns 25

 Mostly, these mythical users with a wrong understanding of optimization exist only in your head.
 This straw man is revived every time there's an opportunity to snipe at Gentoo.
 In reality, the vast majority of people who use Gentoo do so because of Portage and the vast potential for customization at every level, not speed.
 It's a great distro, as is Debian and Fedora.
 It's not what I recommend for Grandma, but Gentoo certainly has earned its place on the short list of great meta-distributions.

-top Alan Cox to NVIDIA: You Can't Use DMA-BUF
+Alan Cox to NVIDIA: You Can't Use DMA-BUF

 If this were BSD, Alan Cox would have had his hard work stolen from him against his will, and he wouldn't have been able to do anything about it.
 Nvidia could have taken his code and released it in their binary blobs, and he'd never see any benefit from it again.

-never see any benefit from it.
+Yeah, he would never see any benefit from it.
 Except the fact that it would make the whole Linux system more viable, thus attracting more users, thus bringing in more people who don't have the sub-licensing issues that nvidia does and may choose to contribute.

 I also love the over-the-top language GPL advocates always use: "Alan Cox would have his hard work stolen from him against his will..."
 Yeah... his hard work is absolutely stolen.
 Oh wait, I thought we can't call copyright infringement stealing since it actually doesn't take anything away from the copyright owner.
 It's actually even more ridiculous in this situation since Alan gives away his code for free (as in beer) anyway, whereas a digital music file or video actually has a price.